 The world of Andrew Wyeth is best understood by a visit to his studio.

-This studio served as the artist’s principal Pennsylvania workplace from 1940 to 2008.
+This studio, a repurposed schoolhouse originally built in 1875, served as the artist’s principal Pennsylvania workplace from 1940 to 2008.
 Thousands of paintings and drawings were created there, inspired by the people, architecture and landscapes of Chadds Ford.
 The studio still houses the furnishings, library and collections acquired by the artist, as well as examples of the art materials he used throughout his career.

 The Andrew Wyeth Studio is a National Historic Landmark and a member site of the Historic Artists' Homes and Studios program of the National Trust for Historic Preservation.